NYS General Election – November 5th – Make Your Plan

 “New Yorkers who face housing discrimination are told they can report it to the state Division of Human Rights and that it will be investigated, but the agency often failed to do its job,” Comptroller DiNapoli said.
 “It lost cases due to carelessness and failed to properly or quickly investigate others.
 Tenants whose complaints were mishandled may have been left to face continued discrimination or forced to move.
 The agency should establish new procedures that ensure complaints are handled with the attention and respect they deserve.
 It is encouraging that the agency is taking steps to address the issues raised by this audit.”

-DHR’s Housing Investigations Unit examines, prosecutes and adjudicates housing discrimination cases.
-According to the Comptroller, housing discrimination can occur when sellers, owners, landlords, real estate brokers or agents refuse to sell or negotiate the sale, lease or rental of housing based on a protected class, such as age, race, income, national origin, gender identity, sexual orientation, marital status, disability, military statues or other specified traits or characteristics.
+DHR’s Housing Investigations Unit examines, prosecutes, and adjudicates housing discrimination cases.
+According to the Comptroller, housing discrimination can occur when sellers, owners, landlords, real estate brokers, or agents refuse to sell or negotiate the sale, lease, or rental of housing based on a protected class, such as age, race, income, national origin, gender identity, sexual orientation, marital status, disability, military status or other specified traits or characteristics.
 Auditors reviewed 306 of 2,236 housing discrimination complaints made to DHR from April 2019 to October 2023.

 DHR did not ensure its staff met the time frames established by state law or by the U.S. Department of Housing and Urban Development (HUD) when investigating housing discrimination claims.
 Auditors reviewed 175 complaints filed and found in 47% of cases, DHR officials either did not initiate the investigation or failed to notify the person accused of discrimination within 30 days as required under the law.
 In one case, it took 655 days or almost two years to serve the complaint against the accused.

 In 69% of cases reviewed, DHR officials did not complete the investigation or notify the accused of the outcome within 100 days as required.
-In one case, it took over three years to complete the investigation for determining probable cause.
+In one case, it took over three years to complete the investigation to determine probable cause.
 On average, cases took DHR officials six months to close.
-Comptroller DiNapoli’s audit recommends DHR establish adequate internal controls over the handling, processing and investigation of all complaints – including those deemed defective – and ensure that all complaints are handled on time.
+Comptroller DiNapoli’s audit recommends that DHR establish adequate internal controls over the handling, processing, and investigation of all complaints – including those deemed defective – and ensure that all complaints are handled on time.
 In addition, he called upon DHR to improve oversight of the investigation process to identify reasons for delays in case processing times and ensure case determinations are consistent and accurate.

-In response, the Comptroller indicated, DHR officials generally agreed with the audit’s recommendations and said the agency has made “major” changes to its executive leadership, brought on more investigators and will conduct internal audits, increase training and overhaul their case management system and intake process.
+In response, the Comptroller indicated, that DHR officials generally agreed with the audit’s recommendations and said the agency has made “major” changes to its executive leadership, brought on more investigators, and will conduct internal audits, increase training and overhaul their case management system and intake process.

 DFS Issues New Guidance to Address Cybersecurity Risks Arising from Artificial Intelligence